TrueSalmonKing/Bilinear-Interpolation-algorithm-Java-Implementation/ReadMe.md

 							////// SalmonKing ///////

-The algorithm used is the program, utilizes the bilinear interpolation, in order to either upscale, or downscale an image.
+The algorithm used in the program, utilizes the bilinear interpolation, in order to either upscale, or downscale an image.
 Let's use the following 4 pixels below (we're taking the example of an upscale by 2, but this can be generalized for both upscaling and downscaling):

 				<--------1------>